 The collection contains a letter to John McClure, Greenville, Augusta C[oun]ty, VA, from William Meeter, Callaway County, MO, Dec.
 20, 1827.
 The letter includes a description of a trip from Virginia to Missouri titled ""A Virginia Youth's Impressions of Missouri,” discussing the appearance of the country, people, water, industry, prices, and marriageable women.

-Photographs, programs, postcards and letters, and other memorabilia documenting Alice and her father Theodore Metzner's excursion from Kansas City to Germany and France where they attend the Exposition Universelle, 1900.
-Also unidentified photographs of family and friends, as well as pictures presumable taken in Colorado of trains and mining operations.
+The Alice Pearl Metzner Scrapbook contains photographs, programs, postcards, correspondence, and other memorabilia documenting Alice and her father Karl Theodore Metzner’s excursion from Kansas City to Europe.
+The scrapbook also contains unidentified photographs of family and friends, as well as pictures noted as taken in Colorado of trains and mining operations.

 Meyer, Karl Friedrich (1801-1870), Diary, 1833, (C1713)